For Graduate Students

 - Write a literature review.
 Your literature review should tell a story about the research you are reviewing rather than simply summarize a bunch of studies.
 Our tutors can help you make sense of this research literature and organize it in a way that provides a rationale for the research you are doing.

-- Work through writer's block.
+- Brainstorm.
+You can come in just to talk through your ideas and work with a tutor to develop your ideas or create an outline.
 If you are experiencing writer's block, our tutors can help you select a topic and develop a plan for action.
-We may ask you about your writing process and make suggestions about ways to structure your writing time.

 - Attend one of our workshops.
 See our list of upcoming workshops for more information.